AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ### useGetAppsStreamQuery
 Get a list of apps from the indexing service with **useGetAppsStreamQuery**

-> Using the filter param, this hook can be used to read the most recently indexed version of an application from list of all apps.
+> Using the filters param, this hook can be used to read the most recently indexed version of an application from list of all apps.

 **Example usage**
 ```jsx